-HPSearch provides a console for system management.
+HPSearch provides an ideal console for system management.
 By providing appropriate bindings (objects) to various system management operations we can control various features of the brokering substrate from instantiation to management and dynamic manipulation of brokering network characteristics.
 We highlight here the major parts of this effort: broker topology creation and performance measurements.

-Broker Topology Creation: This is an interface to the broker locator service to locate existing brokers and instantiate new brokers for efficient routing.
+Broker Topology Creation: Interface to the broker locator service to locate existing brokers and instantiate new brokers for efficient routing.
 This binding may be combined with the performance metrics and objects for creating new links between brokers to achieve higher throughput by avoiding busy routes.

 The NaradaBroker object serves as a scripting front-end to instantiate a broker and to create links between brokers.
 A partial implementation is available.
-For example, the following code listing creates a linear topology consisting of three brokers.
-This scenario is depicted in Figure 4.
+For example, the following code listing creates a linear topology consisting of three brokers